 Chapter 12Testing, evaluation, and trace discipline

-This chapter develops what is added on top: trace discipline as the system of record, evaluation as a continuous process, and a set of test patterns that are tractable to apply against probabilistic components.
+This chapter develops what is added on top: the vocabulary of ground truth and the unit of evaluation, trace discipline as the system of record, evaluation as a continuous process, and a set of test patterns that are tractable to apply against probabilistic components.
 The argument is that the architecture from Chapters 510 makes these patterns possible — bounded, governed, observable systems can be tested in ways that unconstrained agents cannot.
 The broader evaluation literature — benchmarks across planning, tool use, memory, and domain tasks, and the gaps in cost-efficiency, safety, and stability that motivate the architecture here — is surveyed in the academic literature (Survey on Evaluation of LLM-based Agents, 2025); see Chapter 21.

 The chapter takes a position: in 2026, testing has shifted from a phase to a property.
 The relevant question is not “did the system pass the test suite before release”, though it should, but “is the system continuously evaluating itself against the envelopes its architecture defines?”
 The shift is forced by the nature of probabilistic components: their behavior can change between releases without code changes (model upgrades), within releases under load (sampling variability), and across time even with the same model and prompt (drift in input distributions).
 A pre-release test pass certifies the system at one instant; a continuous evaluation certifies it across instants.